Table of Contents

 - Real-world testing is crucial.

-- Involves feedback from users who rely on assistive technology (AT).
+- It involves feedback from users who rely on assistive technology (AT).

-💡 Note: Accessibility testing should happen continuously during design, development, and before deployment.
+💡 Note: Accessibility testing should occur continuously during design, development, and before deployment.

 What is Usability Testing?

-Usability testing checks how easy it is for people to use your digital product.
-It helps you understand if users can complete tasks, find information, and enjoy their overall experience.
+Usability testing evaluates how easy it is for people to use your digital product.
+It helps determine whether users can complete tasks, find information, and enjoy their overall experience.

 This testing focuses on the general user base, not just those with disabilities.